Mrprey/Management-vball/lib/rules.md

 ## Pull Request Guidelines

-- **Description Format**: The description of a Pull Request must be written in Markdown format, including emojis to enhance readability and structure.
+- **Description Format**: The description of a Pull Request must be written in Markdown format, in English, and include emojis to enhance readability and structure.
+The description must also be enclosed in a code block to allow easy copying.
 For example:

   ```markdown
   ### 🚀 Feature Description